kiwitcms/django-plugin/README.rst

     username = your-username
     password = your-password

 The tcms-api depends on various environment variables to configure and report information about the test plans/cases/runs and executions back to Kiwi TCMS server.

-For product information use one of the following environment variables:

-- TCMS_PRODUCT
-- TRAVIS_REPO_SLUG
-- JOB_NAME

-For version information use one of the following environment variables:

-- TCMS_PRODUCT_VERSION
-- TRAVIS_COMMIT
-- TRAVIS_PULL_REQUEST_SHA
-- GIT_COMMIT

-For build information use one of the following environment variables:

-- TCMS_BUILD
-- TRAVIS_BUILD_NUMBER
-- BUILD_NUMBER

 For more information about the tcms-api visit https://github.com/kiwitcms/tcms-api